lmgarret/codingarret.dev/content/posts/bazzite/custom-sddm-theme.md

 **Make sure to rename the theme** to something else to avoid conflicts, by editing the `Name` field in `metadata.desktop`. e.g. to `Breeze Fedora (Custom)`.

 {{< notice note >}}
-2024.10.20: If you are running the "Breeze" theme or its variant, you may have ran into the `Theme has an unknown property "fontSize"` error on your SDDM screen.
-The API was changed but the Breeze theme has not been updated.
+2024.10.20: Since a recent update, if you are using the "Breeze" theme or one of its variants, you may encounter the `Theme has an unknown property "fontSize"` error on your SDDM screen.
+This is due to changes in the API that the Breeze theme has not yet been updated to accommodate.

-You can use this tutorial to fork the theme, edit `Main.qml` and replace every occurrences of:
+You can follow this tutorial to fork the theme and edit the `Main.qml` file.
+Replace every occurrence of:
- - `fontSize` with `font.pointSize` (except line 327)
+- `fontSize` with `font.pointSize` (except on line 327)
 - `iconSource` with `icon.name`.

 {{< /notice >}}